JGAntunes/dotfiles/README.md

 ### Post install
 All the paths should direct you to the dotfiles!
-There's a post_exec function inside the config.fish, that listens for any `brew install` and `brew cask install` whenever that happens, a Brewfile is dumped.
-From time to time make sure you commit that :shit:
+There's a `post_exec` function inside the `config.fish`, that listens for any `brew install` and `brew cask install`.
+Whenever that happens, a Brewfile is dumped.

+From time to time make sure you commit that :shit: and push it!